Seven-Eleven Japan to end some 24-hour operations amid labor crunch | The Japan Times

 Seven-Eleven Japan Co. is ending 24-hour operations at some outlets, becoming the first major convenience store operator to scale back around-the-clock hours to address Japan’s labor crunch.

-Eight stores will begin cutting back on their operating hours Nov.
-1 because they are finding it increasingly difficult to staff the night shift, the company said Monday.
+Eight stores will begin cutting back on their operating hours on Nov.
+1, because they are finding it increasingly difficult to staff the night shift, the company said Monday.

 Additional stores may also shorten their operating hours, joining some 200 outlets, out of a total of 21,000 nationwide, that are currently trying out shorter hours on a trial basis.